RahulSinghPundir/Netflix-Analysis/README.md

 # Netflix-Analysis
 📊 Netflix Analysis with Tableau 📈

-I recently conducted a comprehensive analysis of Netflix shows using Tableau for data visualization.
+I conducted a comprehensive analysis of Netflix shows using Tableau for data visualization.
 The results are quite intriguing:

 1. Netflix takes the lead with an extensive collection of TV-MA rated shows, surpassing all other rating categories.